Dr. Douglas Fijas

 Dr. Tomaschke is member of the Association of Avian Veterinarians, Association of Reptile & Amphibian Veterinarians, and of course the Association of Exotic Mammal Veterinarians.
 He is also a member of the American Veterinary Medical Association, the New York State Veterinary Medical Society, the American Animal Hospital Association, and Buffalo Academy of Veterinary Medicine.
 In 2002, Dr. Tomaschke received the prestigious Cecelia Evans Taylor Award for his dedication and commitment to the Buffalo Zoo.
 When Dr. T is not here working hard, you may find him volunteering his time at Hawk Creek Wildlife Center.

 Dr. Tomaschke resides at home with his lovely wife, Jane.
-We also can’t forget to mention his two adorable Standard Poodles, Chloe and Sasha, and his precious miniature Dachshund, Piper.
+We also can’t forget to mention his adorable Standard Poodle, Sasha, and his precious miniature Dachshund, Piper.
 In addition to spending time with his family, you may also find him fishing, or skiing past you on the slopes in his spare time.

 Dr. Roseanna Kordrupel